Why is recreational diving limited to 130 feet?

 Also at 130 feet, the no-decompression or no-stop limit is around 10 minutes depending on what source you use to find it.
 In truth, decompression (and no-decompression) calculations are based on theory and experimentation.
 10 minutes provides a reasonable bottom time with enough latitude to account for varying susceptibility among individual divers.

 Also, as you descend, your air consumption rate increases to several times what you would use at the surface.
 At 33FSW, a diver’s air consumption rate doubles.
 For practical purposes, that reduces your air supply by half.
-Now take that down three more atmospheres. dermatologist ivermectin nyc At 130 feet, your gas volume will be a 1/5 of what it was at the surface, leaving very little margin for error should something go wrong.
+Now take that down three more atmospheres.
+At 130 feet, your gas volume will be a 1/5 of what it was at the surface, leaving very little margin for error should something go wrong.

 One Reply to “Why is recreational diving limited to 130 feet?”